-Self tanners are stubborn, but with a little elbow grease they can be removed fairly easy.
-Use a gentle sugar exfoliant like The Body Shop’s Coconut Body Scrub to slough the pigment away without irritating your skin.
+Self-tanning products are notoriously stubborn, but with a little elbow grease, they can be removed fairly easily.
+Use a gentle sugar exfoliant like the Kiehl’s Gently Exfoliating Body Scrub to slough the pigment away without irritating your skin.

-Considering it’s used for everything from teeth whitening to carpet cleaning, it’s no surprise that baking soda is also a remedy for sunless tanner removal.
-Pour some baking soda onto a damp washcloth and gently scrub your skin.
-Rinse and dry and then repeat the process every few hours until the color is gone.
+Considering it’s used for everything from teeth whitening to carpet cleaning, it’s no surprise that baking soda is also a remedy for sunless-tanner removal.
+Pour some baking soda onto a damp washcloth and gently scrub the skin in a circular motion.
+Rinse, dry and repeat the process every few hours until the color is gone.

-These sour little gems work wonders on sunless tanning blunders!
-Slice up a lemon (or lemons, depending on the severity of your situation), rub it onto the targeted area and voilà, your woes are gone!
+These little sour fruits work wonders on sunless-tanning blunders!
+Slice up a lemon (or lemons, depending on the severity of your situation), rub it onto the targeted area and voilà, your streaks will be gone.

-A little soap and water goes a long way.
-To address streaking issues or when cleansing your hands of tanner residue, apply a light, creamy cleanser such as the L’Occitane Shea Body Shower Oil to wash away the pigment.
+A little soap and water go a long way.
+To address any streaky self-tanning issues — or when cleansing your hands of tanner residue — apply a light, oil-based cleanser such as the L’Occitane Shea Body Shower Oil to wash away the pigment.

-Slather on the baby oil after a warm bath or shower and let it settle on your skin for about 10 minutes.
-The oil loosens and lifts the pigment, decreasing the intensity of your tan.
-It also leaves your skin super soft!
+Slather on baby oil after a warm bath or shower and let it settle on your skin for about ten minutes.
+The oil loosens and lifts the pigment, decreasing the intensity of your tan — and it leaves your skin feeling super soft.